 During the call, a rare outburst of genuine frustration had emerged from Scott.
 "Give me something here, Lil!" he had yelled.
 It was the kind of display that had been entirely common at Hogwarts, but Hermione had become accustomed to the more subtle, placid expressions of an adult Scott.

 Lila's response had been inaudible, but likely scathing.
 "Fine," Scott had grumbled, "I'm sure Sophie would love to hear all your excuses."
 He'd tossed the phone at the short woman, who had immediately set about placating Lila.

 Lupin's reply to Harry came on another grey, soggy afternoon.
-They timing was fortuitous as they had gathering to debate whether they should proceed without further reconnaissance.
+The timing was fortuitous, as they had gathered to debate whether they should proceed without further reconnaissance.
 Scott had been advocating a solo trip for himself, after which he could report back.
-That had been the core of their discussion when Hedwig had returned with the first real news they'd received.
+That had been the core of their discussion when Hedwig returned.

 Apparently he's been on the run.
 The Death Eaters at his residence chased him but he was able to give them the slip once he escaped the Anti-Apparition Jinx.
 He's been all around since then, checking on people known to be sympathetic to us, and the news isn't good.